RILAB/bis101_fall2014/lecture01.md

-try to edit

 #BIS101 F2013 Lecture 1: Introduction

+Welcome to BIS101!
+Go over syllabus and launch into first (easy) lecture.

 ##Syllabus

+On Smartsite, will be updated with lectures, homework, clarifications, new dates, etc.

 * #### Instructors
 	- **Ross-Ibarra**: evolutionary genetics of maize
-	- contact info (email, website, twitter, office hours)
+	- contact info (email, website, twitter, office hours on board
-	- TA introduction, contact info, office hours
+	- TA introduction, contact info, office hours on board
+	- no JRI office hours this week, start 9th (next Thursday)

+* #### Sections
+	- not required for lecture
+	- required for some majors
+	- take lecture with this section of the course (002)

+* #### Course objectives
+ 	- understand how we get from DNA to phenotype
+ 	- how genes work at the molecular level
+ 	- methods and concepts geneticists use to make conclusions
+ 	- understand how to read genetics papers and evaluate research
+ 	- So next time you hear "the gene for baldness has been discovered" or "scientists discover dark matter of the genome" or read your 23 and me medical profile you'll be better equipped to understand and interpret this information.
+	- not interested in memorization

 * #### Text
+	- required, hard to do course without as ref.
+	- 10th edition: John/Sue, Transposable elements, pop and quant gen
+	- other editions OK, but don't have nifty new chapters
-	- John/Sue
+	- but on reserve
+	- readings a good idea -- give background for lecture. you will be responsible for some material in book that is not covered in detail in lecture (e.g. mitosis/meiosis)
+	- some book material can skip (e.g. the section on penguins in chapter 6 is really dumb)

 * #### Lectures
 	- note lecture order is not same as book order!
-	- some book material responsible (mitosis and meiosis)
-	- some book material can skip (section on bears in ch.
-2)
-	- concepts not memorization (example of midterm Spring 2013)
+	- concepts not memorization (example of midterm Spring 2013 that I couldn't pass)
 	- my philosophy: appreciate genetics, know general concepts, can look rest up
+	- lecture will be on chalk board (I'm old school), welcome to record
-	- lecture notes on github: not for students, but pull requests!
+	- lecture notes will be on smartsite, but when i can get to it
+	- how many know github? welcome to edit/correct my notes!
+	- if not, but catch an error or can think of better way to explain something, please tell me!

+* #### Paper discussion
+	- How many have read a scientific paper from the primary research lit?
+	- This is gonna be hard for many.
+	- 70 minutes lecture, 5-10 minute break, 30 minutes on paper
+	- how to read a paper: links on syllabus. don't treat like text. read AT LEAST twice. once get general idea, mark stuff you don't understand.  then come back and work through parts you didn't get. don't assume authors are right. goal is to learn to evaluate their results and interpretation.
+	- pdfs will be online in resources section of smartsite
-	- I suspect lectures will be pretty easy.
+	- I will post my annotated version of pdfs online.

 * #### Grading
-	- Top 50% A or B
+	- Curve based on current highest score.
+Should work out to be ~50% of class getting B or higher.

 * #### Exams
-	- takehome: also example of philosophy!
-	- no date yet, probably Oct.
-24 or 31.
+	- i love takehomes. unfortunately...
+	- in class, 1 page handwritten
+	- let me know ahead of time if you need (and have documented) additional accomodations

+* #### Quizzes
+	- quiz every day!
+5 questions, written by TAs.
+	- collaborative -- 1 min. to work with  neighbors to answer question
+	- turn in your own; bring paper. write student ID. no credit if we don't know who you are
+	- only ONE quiz each week will be graded

 * #### Homework
-	- For this week:
-		- Ch.
-2: 23,38,48,49,54
-		- Ch.
-3: 13,20,32,28,46
-* #### Class Participation
-	- How many have read a scientific paper from the primary research lit?
-	- I said lectures are gonna be easy.
-Homework is a gimme.
-This is gonna be hard.
+	- not required, not graded. solution manual in library on reserve
+	- good idea to do, can work through in office hours

 * #### Academic honesty
 * #### Email Policy
-* #### Twitter
-	- particularly tweets favorited by other students
-* #### Feedback
-	- constructive always welcome: pull requests, suggested order, topics, style, etc.

 ## Reading

-For Tuesday can skip section 3.4
+For Tuesday read ch.
+3. Section 3.4 will is relevant for later lecture on quant gen.

 ## Definitions